Public Wastewater System Construction Loans

 FY 2018 Loan Recipients

-- City of Gooding, Gooding County: $9 million to replace headworks and improve treatment process by adding filtration, chemical treatment, and sludge drying beds.
+- City of Gooding, Gooding County ($9 million): Funds will be used to replace headworks and improve treatment process by adding filtration, chemical treatment, and sludge drying beds.